drakernoise/blurtpy/README.md

 ## Credits

-`blurtpy` is a fork of [beem](https://github.com/holgern/beem) created by Holger Hattendorf, who in turn based it on `python-bitshares` by Fabian Schuh.
+`blurtpy` is a fork of the library modified by Samuel Alphée Richard (Saboin), which is a fork of [beem](https://github.com/holgern/beem) created by Holger Hattendorf, who in turn based it on `python-bitshares` by Fabian Schuh.
 We thank the open source community for laying the foundations of this project.

 ## License